fortress-validator/fortress/README.md

 # Fortress Validator

-A powerful and flexible form validation library, designed to validate your input using method chaining, with support for custom plugins.
+A powerful and flexible form validation library, built to validate inputs through method chaining, with support for custom plugins.

 ## Getting Started

 ### Using with ES Modules

-Import the module and use it in your code:
+To get started with ES Modules, simply import the module and use it in your code:

 ```js
 import { FormValidator } from '@fortress-validator/fortress';